Permafrost/TundraTN/README.md

   Returns the Trading Networks document (bizdoc) associated with the given internal ID, optionally including the document's content parts.

+  Unlike `WmTN/wm.tn.doc:viewAs`, this service does not throw an exception if the given internal ID does not exist.

   * Inputs:
     * `$id` is the internal ID of the Trading Networks document (bizdoc) to be retrieved.